SpineML/spineml.github.io/spinecreator/createexpt/index.md

 the toolbar items.

 ![COBA_graphs](/public/images/createexpt/1050px-COBA_graphs.png "Fig 13: The membrane potentials of the first few neurons of each Population in the COBA example"){: .center-image }

+*Fig 13: The membrane potentials of the first few neurons of each Population in the COBA example*